-MUA Assistant National Secretary Warren Smith said the company had unnecessarily escalated the conflict earlier this year when it unilaterally stripped workers of income protection insurance.
+Mr Smith said the company had unnecessarily escalated the conflict earlier this year when it unilaterally stripped workers of income protection insurance.

-"Management initially used the wellbeing of workers and their families as a bargaining tool, and wharfies don't take kindly to that kind of corporate bullying and intimidation," Mr Smith said.
+"Management initially used the wellbeing of workers and their families as a bargaining tool, and wharfies don't take kindly to that kind of corporate bullying and intimidation," he said.